deitelberg/Python-projects/README.md

 # Python-projects
-Some simple, some more complicated code to keep track of the little things}
+Some simple, some more complicated code to keep track of the little things